 Blackwells of Earls Colne was taken over, which expanded the Hedingham services.
 Hedingham also acquired route 88 Halstead-Colchester.
 This service was run jointly with Eastern National (now First), an arrangement which lasted until November 17th 2012.
 Harold Wilson's Labour Government introduced Fuel Duty Rebate (now BSOG) enabling bus companies to claim back the tax on fuel.

-Jennings of Ashen purchased and four more coaches added to the fleet.
+Jennings of Ashen was purchased and four more coaches were added to the fleet.

 Deregulation of the bus industry and the privatisation of the state owned National Bus Company by the Thatcher government was a wonderful stroke of luck for Hedingham Omnibus.
 It was also fortunate for a state owned bus company in Newcastle, which would one day cross paths with Hedingham.
 Kelvedon depot was purchased in this year and and many bus services were won under tender for Essex County Council - including busy routes such as service 90 Witham to Maldon.
 This particular service ran until 2003 when Stephensons of Essex, based in Rochford, took it over.

-A busy year, 1991 saw three significant take overs occuring in 6 months.
-In January, Kemp Coach Travel was taken over followed by the purcahse of 9 coaches plus a rented yard at Tendring Village.
+A busy year, 1991 saw three significant take overs occurring in 6 months.
+In January, Kemp Coach Travel was taken over followed by the purchase of 9 coaches plus a rented yard at Tendring Village.
 Following this expansion, Hedingham became Clacton's biggest coach operator!
 The previously rented depot at Walton-on-The-Naze railway station was also purchased to help run the newly won school contracts.

 Hedingham purchased land and built a depot at Meekings Road in Sudbury (this is now the Chambers depot after Go-Ahead Group purchase in July 2012).
 Hedingham shut Norfolk's depot in Nayland and moved operations to Sudbury.